 Please see the pages in this section about what makes up the LIYSF programme.
 You can see the 2017 agenda here.

-Applications for LIYSF 2017 will open soon.
+Applications for LIYSF 2017 are now open.
 To apply click here

-LIYSF is delighted to announce that the theme at LIYSF 2016 will be; “Great Scientific Discoveries”.
+LIYSF is delighted to announce that the underlying theme at LIYSF 2017 will be; “Science - Making Life Better”.
 As always, LIYSF will cover all areas of science (STEM), but this underlying theme will be considered on our opening day, in the student debate and over the specialist study day.

 LIYSF will also highlight the highly respected science and research landscape of the UK, with our tradition of cutting edge research in leading universities and research institutes.
 From the discovery of Richard III in Leicester, to Tim Peake’s space mission, the creation of hydrogen fuel from water, work on the Rosetta mission and the Bloodhound SSC Project, UK scientists are constantly pushing science understanding and knowledge further.

-Thanks to support and information provided by British Council.
+Thanks to support and information provided by the British Council.
 For more information visit www.britishcouncil.org/education/science